GROMACS at TACC

 Installations

-GROMACS is currently installed on TACC's Stampede3, Frontera, and Lonestar6 systems.
+GROMACS is currently installed on TACC's Stampede3, Frontera, Lonestar6 and Vista systems.
 GROMACS is managed under the Lmod modules system on TACC resources.
 To run simulations, simply load the module with the following command:

 login1$ module load gromacs # load default version